marimo-team/marimo/docs/getting_started/index.md

 ## VS Code extension

-If you prefer VS Code over terminal, try the marimo [VS Code extension](https://marketplace.visualstudio.com/items?itemName=marimo-team.vscode-marimo).
+If you prefer VS Code over terminal, try our
+[VS Code extension](https://marketplace.visualstudio.com/items?itemName=marimo-team.vscode-marimo).
 Use this extension to edit and run notebooks directly from VS Code, and to list all marimo notebooks in your current directory.